debugcom/Hacking-F117A/README.md

 ### Under the hood

 In order to fully understand what's going on, we need to load the game in a debugger.
-Using the old 16-bit DOS debugger debug.exe, I stepped over function calls until I narrowed down the following stack trace:
+Using the old 16-bit DOS debugger debug.com, I stepped over function calls until I narrowed down the following stack trace:
 ```
   cs:028D call 0FA3 - enter briefing room
   cs:0FA9 call 0F4E - show flight plan